Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- In 10 games as the underdog over the last 10 matchups, the Rockies have a record of 7-3.

+- When it comes to the over/under, the Rockies and their foes are 3-7-0 in their previous 10 contests.

-- The last 10 Rockies games have not had a runline posted by bookmakers.
+- The Rockies' previous 10 contests have not had a spread posted by sportsbooks.

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 14, or 45.2%, of the 31 contests they have been chosen as underdogs in this season.
+- The Rockies have been underdogs in 32 games this season and have come away with the win 14 times (43.8%) in those contests.

-- Colorado is 9-15 this season when entering a game as the underdog by +135 or more on the moneyline.
+- Colorado has entered 22 games this season as the underdog by +140 or more and is 8-14 in those contests.

-- The Rockies have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 41.7% chance of walking away with the win.

-- Games involving Colorado have gone over the total set by oddsmakers in 16 of 38 chances this season.
+- Colorado's games have gone over the total in 16 of its 39 chances.

 - The Rockies are 2-1-0 against the spread in their three games that had a posted line this season.